BurntSushi/goim/README.md

 The existing FTP sites have already gone offline, but they've put up new temporary FTP sites that will go offline **September 10, 2017**.
-Until then, you can still update goim with using one of the tempoary FTP sites.
-For
+Until then, you can still update goim using one of the tempoary FTP sites.
+For example:
-example:

     goim load ftp://ftp.funet.fi/pub/mirrors/ftp.imdb.com/pub/temporaryaccess/